Cambridge Centre for Housing and Planning Research

 Why we funded this project

 The overall aim of this project was to determine to what extent co-living could be used to create more decent and affordable homes for vulnerable older people.
 Its intention was to ensure:

 - Co-living schemes for older people were of a good quality

-- Older people, who chose to live in these schemes, being well-informed about their choice
+- Older people, who chose to live in these schemes, were well-informed about their choice

-- The financial security and welfare of older people living in these schemes being supported through appropriate government policy, legislation and practice.
+- The financial security and welfare of older people living in these schemes was supported through appropriate government policy, legislation and practice.

 To improve understanding of the ideas that have potential to create change.

 Many vulnerable older people face challenges of poor housing, disability, financial poverty, loneliness and lack of access to support.

 Following the development of new models of co-living for older people, the project’s aim was to provide solutions to some of the housing challenges faced by this group.

 These models took various forms, for example, co-living developments, where older home-owners pooled resources to purchase homes with other older people; or home-sharing schemes accommodating lodgers who provided help with household chores in return for low cost rent.

-Cambridge Centre for Housing & Planning Research has assessed co-living housing for older people, with regards to the benefits, risks and potential for models to be offered at scale.
+Cambridge Centre for Housing & Planning Research assessed co-living housing for older people, with regards to the benefits, risks and potential for models to be offered at scale.

 The initial phase for this project was a desk-based literature review of existing evidence about the benefits and risks of older peoples’ co-living.
 The review considers the relevant institutional, legal and financial frameworks that impact upon older peoples’ co-living.